-At Wealthify, every single portfolio we build is a global mixture of shares, bonds, property, cash, and commodities – like energy or precious metals.
-Doing this means that if one industry or global area gets hit hard, you are less likely to lose all your hard-earned money.
+At Wealthify, every single portfolio we build and manage for our customers is a global mixture of shares, bonds, property, cash, and commodities – like energy or precious metals.
+Doing this means that if one industry or global area gets hit hard, you could be less likely to lose all your hard-earned money.
 Another thing you could do is drip-feed your investment account.

-By setting up regular payments, you can buy more investments when markets are low, and less when markets are high, which can even things out and reduce the extreme highs and lows that some investors experience.
+By setting up regular payments, you could buy more investments when markets are low, and less when markets are high, which may even things out and reduce the extreme highs and lows that some investors experience.

-At Wealthify, we also offer Cash Park.
+At Wealthify, we also offer something called 'Cash Park'.
 This essentially means that your money isn’t invested, but instead, it is held ready and waiting for you to reinvest when you feel the time is right.
-This feature makes it much quicker to reinvest your money, making the most of the trends in market prices.
+This feature makes it much quicker to reinvest your money when you're ready to, helping you to make the most of the trends in market prices.

 Please remember that past performance is not a reliable indicator of your future results.